 - Duration: This is a temporary service that can be used for a minimum of 2 weeks up to a maximum of 1 year.
 The premium forwarding service option is not currently available for addresses with a PO (Post Office) box.

-- How You Can Enroll: There is an enrollment fee of $20.10 if it is done in a retail post office location or $18.45 if you enroll online.
+- How you can enroll: There is an enrollment fee of $20.10 if it is done in a retail post office location or $18.45 if you enroll online.

 - Cost: In addition to the enrollment fee, there is a weekly fee of $20.10 for each week of service.
 The weekly fee must be paid via credit card.

-- How it Works: The forwarded mail is packaged every Wednesday and sent to your forwarding address via priority mail service.
+- How it works: The forwarded mail is packaged every Wednesday and sent to your forwarding address via priority mail service.
 Each week, you will receive an email notification to your USPS.com account with the tracking number for that week's shipment.
 If there is no mail to be shipped, you'll also receive a notification.
 Depending on the distance, the weekly package will arrive in 1 to 3 business days.

-- Additional Details: Any priority mail and express items are immediately rerouted directly to the forwarding address.
+- Additional details: Any priority mail and express items are immediately rerouted directly to the forwarding address.
 Priority mail items are either rerouted or included in the weekly package, whichever is faster.
 Any first class mail items that may not fit in the weekly package are sent separately with no additional cost.

-How to Cancel or Change Mail Forwarding
+How to Cancel or Change It

 When you create a temporary mail forwarding for a short-term move or a vacation, you must specify an end date on the form.
 The service will automatically end on this date and your mail delivery at your original address will resume.
 If you need to change or cancel the mail forwarding service, you can do this online.
 You'll simply need your forwarding zip code and the confirmation number you initially received.
 This form can be used to change dates or convert a temporary address change to a permanent one.